-A.4 Guidelines for health and fitness services application APS management
+A.4 Guidelines for HFS application APS management

-The health and fitness services application configures several elements of the APB resource for the APS.
+The Health & Fitness services application configures several elements of the APB resource for the APS.
 It is also responsible for assuring that a given APS is associated with a given security credential where the security credential identifies the PHG that is authenticated to use the APS.
-A health and fitness services application implementing the APS-CCC-Health and Fitness shall operate in accordance with Table A.4.
+A Health & Fitness services application implementing the APS-CCC-HFS shall operate in accordance with Table A-4.

-Table A.4 - APS management requirements for the health and fitness services application
+Table A-4 - APS management requirements for the Health & Fitness services application